-Deogarh tourism promises its travellers some interesting ancient monuments and temples including the Dashavatara Temple, the earliest known Panchyatana temple in northern India.
+Deogarh tourism promises its travellers some interesting ancient monuments and temples including the Dashavatara Temple, the earliest known Panchayatana temple in northern India.
 Even though, the temple is mostly in ruins, it has several interesting features including carved figurines of Goddess Ganga and Yamuna.
-Another sight of interest is the Deogarh Fort, which was also known as Kirtigiridurga fort when it was first constructed in the year 1057 during the reign of the Chandela King Kirtivarmann.
-A number of Jain temples stand near the fort, the oldest of which date to the 8th and 9th century.
+Another sight of interest is the Deogarh Fort, which was also known as Kirtigiridurga Fort when it was first constructed in the year 1057 during the reign of the Chandela King Kirtivarman.
+A number of Jain Temples stand near the fort, the oldest of which dates to the 8th and 9th centuries.
 The town is also home to three ghats or flights of steps leading to the river, which are also of great archaeological significance.
 Deogarh Archaeological Museum is also worth a visit.

 Deogarh can be reached by road, rail and air.
 The nearest railway station is in Lalitpur and the closest airport is the Gwalior airport.

 The ideal time to visit Deogarh is at the end of the year.